Gorilla Tag Custom Maps: How to Install and Play

 questpatcher 4

 Click here to go to the Monkey Map Loader tool, which is how you install and access Gorilla Tag custom maps in the game.
-Click on the MonkeMapLoader.qmod file to download that to your computer.
+Click on the MonkeMapLoader.qmod file to download it to your computer.

 monke map loader install

-In QuestPatcher, click on Browse For Mods and select the MonkeMapLoader.qmod file you downloaded above to install it.
+In QuestPatcher, click Browse For Mods and select the MonkeMapLoader.qmod file you downloaded above to install it.

 questpatcher 4

-To install custom maps into the game, you just have to download a .gtmap file and drag-and-drop the file into QuestPatcher!
+To install custom maps into the game, you just have to download a .gtmap file and drag and drop the file into QuestPatcher!

 gorilla tag custom maps orb to launch map